2018 OED dates

 Is help available after the course?

 On the last day of each course we spend time working with you to explore your next steps and what support you can access once you leave Nicholaston House.
-This includes help local to you, further courses and/0r booking online sessions.
+This includes help local to you, further courses and/0r booking Skype support sessions with Helena.

 What if I can’t afford to attend?